dji-sdk/Payload-SDK-Doc/source/tutorial/gimbal-control.md

 ### Develop the basic function

 > **NOTE:**
-please use Skyport V2 or Skyport to develop the gimbal of the payload.
+please use SkyPort V2 or SkyPort to develop the gimbal of the payload.
 If your Hardware Platform is X-Port, please refer to [X-Port Control](./X-Port.html).

 #### 1. Initialization
 Before using the "Gimbal Control" to develop the payload, the developer needs to initialize the module of the gimbal control with the following code.